-- Sheep can drink 40% more in summer than winter, and 50-80% more if their water contains more than 2,000ppm total dissolved salts (TDS). - Water at 4,000-10,000 ppm TDS may cause problems initially until animals adjust. - Include native animals in your calculations where they are not excluded although sheep drink around 6.5 times more water each day than kangaroos. - When planning water supply requirements, allow for evaporation losses, e.g., the NSW Southern Tablelands average 25% loss of dam water over the late spring, summer, autumn period.
+- Sheep can drink 40% more in summer than winter, and 50-80% more if their water contains more than 2,000ppm total dissolved salts (TDS). - Water at 4,000-10,000 ppm TDS may cause problems initially until animals adjust. - Include native animals in your calculations, although sheep drink around 6.5 times more water each day than kangaroos. - When planning water supply requirements, allow for evaporation losses, e.g., the NSW Southern Tablelands average 25% loss of dam water over the late spring, summer, autumn period.